 Well Stimulation Treatment

 Well Stimulation Treatment (WST) refers to processes performed on oil and gas wells to increase production.
-The various types of WST enhance the permeability of the geologic formation containing oil and gas.
+This practice was phased out by CalGEM regulations which went into effect on October 1, 2024.

 WellSTAR User Information